 It comes lightweight and you’d appreciate that as you fish for hours or the whole day.
 The large arbor also promotes lower line memory and the one-way bearing yields to easy left and right interchangeable design.

 The hallowed frame looks almost artistic and that construction is what contributes to it being lightweight.
-The drag system made out of Teflon disc as well as an aluminum alloy for smooth and immediate engagement and powerful instant stoppage when necessary.
+The drag system is made out of Teflon disc as well as an aluminum alloy for smooth and immediate engagement and powerful instant stoppage when necessary.

 Now, you can be certain that this reel is meant for a larger and meaner catch.
 The line, as mentioned, comes in nylon and PVC material with its first 30 feet designed to be heavier for casting convenience and also to fight windier conditions.